McGinnis Venture Competition

-If you create a log in via Pralent, register for the McGinnis Venture Competition and start your submission to include your team name, team description and team members by December 1 you will be guaranteed to be assigned a coach for the rest of the competition.
-For those who register after this date we cannot guarantee that you will be assigned a coach for the competition.
+If you create a log in via Pralent, register for the McGinnis Venture Competition and start your submission to include your team name, team description and team members by December 1 you will be guaranteed to be assigned a coach for the competition; for those who do this after December 1, we cannot guarantee that you will be assigned a coach for the competition.

 Round 1 judges can view team’s applications at 2 pm EST.